itsouvenir/tw-currency-select/README.md

         ng-change="changedHandler()"></currency-select>
 ```

-### Customizing search-placeholder and no-results-text
+### Customizing search-placeholder, no-results-text and none-selected-text

 You can customize the search-placeholder and no-results text by passing the attributes to the directive element.